 Don’t worry about taking notes.
 The process will be much more productive with your full attention.
 Most offices give you a printed summary of your visit to take home.

 Ask questions to make sure you understand the treatment approach.
 Your doctor should be happy to explain it to you.
 Generally, the better people understand their plan, the more likely they are to stick with it.
 For example, if you didn’t know that a certain medication needed time to build up to therapeutic levels in your bloodstream, you might be tempted to bail early upon seeing no change.
 And if you didn’t know that a headache and migraine doctor often prescribes drugs used for diseases other than migraine, when you got to the pharmacy you might think you’d been given the wrong medication!

 By the end of your first visit, you will have a treatment plan.
 One plan for managing a migraine attack and, if necessary, another for prevention.
 Make sure you know your personalized plan for each:

 - Acute therapy: How will you treat a mild attack (0-3 on the pain scale), a moderate attack (4-6) and a severe migraine attack (7-10)?
-When you’ve exhausted those remedies, at what point you call the doctor?
+When you’ve exhausted those remedies, at what point do you call the doctor?

 - Prevention: What is your plan for migraine reduction if you have frequent attacks?
 This is likely a multi-modal approach that could include medication, lifestyle changes and mindfulness practices to reduce stress.

 Remember that your treatment plan is a work-in-progress that will be tailored to your body’s unique response.
 At each of your future follow-up visits, you’ll be asked whether your migraine has improved since your last visit, gotten worse, or remained the same.
 Based on your answers, your migraine doctor will continue to modify your treatment plan over time.
 Like we said, this is just the beginning.